kbetoacero/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 * What is a key in a dictionary
 * How to iterate into a dictionary
 * What is a lambda function
-* What is map, reduce and map functions
+* What is map, reduce and filter functions

 ---